Men’s Dress Shirt Styles

 Be careful when flirting with pockets because they have a massive impact on how people perceive your outfit.
 The most formal dress shirts never have pockets.
 This is because gentlemen never needed pockets in the old world.
 Pockets were for working-class people.

 Having 1 pocket renders a shirt less formal, but recent fashion trends have suggested it may still count as a dress shirt.
-Just avoid a single pocket shirt in the most formal occasions, because it will reduce the formality a bit.
+Just avoid a single pocket shirt in the most formal occasions, because this shirt style is relatively informal.

 Shirts with 2 pockets are not actually dress shirts.
 Regardless of the collar, sleeves, and buttons, a double pocketed shirt is perceived as less formal.
 You can thank the old culture again for this.
 Chest pockets on both sides of a shirt are extremely informal, and generally were only used by blue-collar workers, on safaris, and by the military - groups that could actually make use of the 2 pockets.